terra-money/wallet-provider/templates/vue/README.md

 This template is an example of how `WalletController` behaves underneath the React API.

 This example allows you to understand what happens under the `<WalletProvider>` React API.

+# ⚠️ This is may not a best example

+This is just a sample created for basic usage examples, and may not be the best example to deal with this framework.

+If you have a better way to improve, you can always send [PR](https://github.com/terra-money/wallet-provider).